SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_SRM_Generic_Function_Generator.md

 ## How to use

-The element created with this driver consists of only one parameter, which allows you to specify the name of the product.
+The element created with this connector consists of only one parameter, which allows you to specify the name of the product.
 This name will then be used to create a resource.